Turning opioid Settlements into action.

 Announcements

-If you would like to speak directly to the Opiate Abatement Advisory Council regarding opportunities, barriers or needs you see in your community, please join us for our next Community Engagement meeting.
-This meeting is virtual and scheduled for May 10, 2023 at 10am.
+If you would like to speak directly to the Opiate Abatement Advisory Council regarding opportunities, barriers, or needs you feel would benefit your community, please join us for our next Community Engagement meeting.
+Below are the currently scheduled quarterly meetings for 2024 which are all held virtually at 10am:

-Please check back regularly, or use the Feedback box at the bottom of the page to contact the Summit County Public Health Project Management team.
+For more information on upcoming opportunities, or the next scheduled Community Engagement meeting, please use the ‘Feedback’ box at the bottom of the page to contact the Summit County Public Health Project Management team.

 PROJECT SPOTLIGHTS